top of page

 • Steroids

 The human body is composed of two main types of fat tissue.
-White fat is important in energy metabolism, heat insulation, and cushioning.
+White fat is important in energy metabolism, heat insulation and cushioning.
 Brown fat, also called brown adipose tissue, is a special type of body fat that is turned on (activated) when you get cold.
 Brown fat produces heat to help maintain your body temperature in cold conditions.
-Brown fat is found mostly in newborn babies, between the shoulders, and is important for thermogenesis (making heat without shivering).
+In newborn babies, brown fat is mostly located between the shoulders and is important for thermogenesis (making heat without shivering).
 Scientists used to believe that only babies had brown fat.
 They also thought this fat disappeared by the time most people reached adulthood.
 However, researchers now know that even adults have small reserves of brown fat (Marcin, A., Hodgson, L. 2022, January).
 It’s typically stored in small deposits around the shoulders and neck.

-When you are first born, your body does not have much white fat to help insulate and retain body heat; although there are white fat cells, there is not much fat stored in them.
-Brown fat cells are somewhat smaller than white, are composed of several smaller fat droplets, are iron rich (hence the brown colour), and are loaded with mitochondria which can generate heat.
+When you are first born, your body does not have much white fat to help insulate and retain body heat.
+Although there are white fat cells, there is not much fat stored in them.
+Brown fat cells are somewhat smaller than white, are composed of several smaller fat droplets, are iron-rich (hence the brown colour) and are loaded with mitochondria which can generate heat.
 A newborn baby produces heat primarily by breaking down fat molecules into fatty acids in brown fat cells.
-Instead of those fatty acids leaving the brown fat cell, as happens in white fat cells, they get further broken down in the mitochondria and their energy is released directly as heat.
-Brown fat contains more mitochondria than white fat, and has generated interest among researchers because it appears to be able to use regular body fat as fuel.
-In addition, exercise and the exposure to cold may stimulate hormones that activate brown fat.
+Instead of those fatty acids leaving the brown fat cell (as happens in white fat cells), they get further broken down in the mitochondria and their energy is released directly as heat.
+Brown fat contains more mitochondria than white fat and has generated interest among researchers because it appears to be able to use regular body fat as fuel.
+In addition, exercise and exposure to cold may stimulate hormones that activate brown fat.

 All people have some “constitutive” brown fat, which is the kind you’re born with.
 There’s also another form that’s “recruitable.”
 This means it can change to brown fat under the right circumstances.
 This recruitable type is found in muscles and white fat throughout your body.